 Start by assembling the base square.
 My above cut list reflects the size of my sink, so your cuts may need to vary a bit if you attempt this project based on your exact sink dimensions.

 Once your base is built, make the top framework.
 Since my sink is farmhouse style with a front bib, I made the top only three sided.
-I will come in later with a lower support front legs to hold my sink up under the apron of porcelain.
+I will come in later with lower support front legs to hold my sink up under the apron of porcelain.

 Then I attached my “legs” so that I could attach my top framework to my base framework easily.
 Since I wanted my standing sink to have some heft, I chose to use 2×10’s for facing the front legs.
 Note that I cut them shorter so that they will slip under the apron of the sink.
-As will all the construction, I used wood glue and wood screws for sturdiness.
+As with all the construction, I used wood glue and wood screws for sturdiness.

 The sink fit perfectly!
 Always “measure twice and cut once!”